Although many countries do not

 many of these IDPs are being sold for large sums of money, far greater

 than the sum charged by entities authorized by the Department of State.

-Consumers experiencing problems should report problems to their local
+Consumers experiencing problems should contact their local

 office of the U.S. Postal Inspector, Federal Trade Commission (FTC), the